 4. South Dakota

 South Dakota repealed its income tax in 1943 and all attempts to reinstate the tax have failed.
-To cover its costs, South Dakota levies taxes on the purchases of cigarettes and alcoholic beverages.
+To cover its costs, the Mount Rushmore State levies taxes on the purchases of cigarettes and alcoholic beverages.
 It even has coin-operated laundromat license fees.

 The Texas Constitution forbids personal income taxes for good.
 Instead of collecting income taxes, Texas relies on high sales and use taxes.
 When paired with local taxes, total sales taxes in some jurisdictions are as high as 8.25%.
 Property tax rates in Texas are also high.
 In fact, only three states have higher property tax rates.